 Zendesk restricts internal collaboration between departments by having chat as the only option for communication.
 While agents on Zendesk have to worry about following up with stakeholders and escalating delays, the different teams that collaborate using Freshdesk can work in harmony.

 Sometimes, you might need the help of a third party in order to resolve tickets.
 Instead of having to manage multiple email threads, agents in Freshdesk can have private conversations with both a third party and a customer within a single ticket.
 Agents can also easily keep track of tickets that require third party inputs by using custom statuses.
 These functionalities are core features of Freshdesk and do not require you to install a third party app or pay for an expensive add-on.

 Freshdesk makes it incredibly easy for your agents to send canned responses and solution articles, just by using the keyboard.
 In two simple keyboard strokes, you can enter email greetings, phrases that you use often, canned responses and knowledge base content.

 A helpdesk shouldn’t have to ask agents to go back to cluttered email inboxes.
 Notifications on Freshdesk are as simple as the notifications you get on Facebook or Twitter.
 Agents can even enable browser notifications to get notified instantly while using different tabs.

 Agents on Freshdesk don’t have to depend on an admin to configure features that make work easy for them.
-They can create canned responses, scenario automations, and ticket views on the fly.
+They can create canned responses, scenarios, and ticket views on the fly.